The Oddly Pedestrian Life of Christopher Chaos: Plot

 Viveka warily allows the Volkov twins into the Monster Club, but tensions quickly rise into a fight.
 Christopher stops it using an anti-gravity ray, and suggests returning to the Monster Underground so the group can bond.
 Ylvaria tells Sarah that she must kill Hayden's murderer in order to re-join the pack.
 Cardinal follows Adam and the two prepare for a showdown.
 The Volkovs are awed by the Monster Underground but still quietly prepare to kill the Monster Club.
 Adam questions why Cardinal does the bidding of the Helwing Corps when he is also a monster, but they are interrupted by Sarah, who believes Adam is responsible for Hayden's death.
 The three begin to fight, and Adam convinces Sarah that Ylvaria lied to her, and she reverts to her human form but is killed by the Cardinal, who tells Adam that death always follows him.
 Jordi and Viveka save the Volkov twins from dying, and the group stumble upon Clement, a witch boy who lives within an enchanted mural recounting the history of his family.
 Clement shares his story with the group, discussing his childhood in the Underground with his grandfather, his obsessive work on chronicling his family through the mural, his love of a vampire named Damon, and his death at the hands of the Helwing Corps when he refused to evacuate in order to protect the mural.
 He then asks the group what they would be willing to die for.
 Father Andreas visits Annie and offers to help her cure Christopher of his monstrous brain with an experimental drug.
 Having seen Adam fighting alongside the Cardinal against Sarah, Christopher demands answers.
-Adam reveals that he and a group of likeminded humans and monsters, the Horrorist Society, discovered that a mysterious energy known as aether causes people to become monsters, and that be believes Christopher to be a being comprised entirely of it.
+Adam reveals that he and a group of likeminded humans and monsters, the Horrorist Society, discovered that a mysterious energy known as aether causes people to become monsters, and that be believes Christopher to be a be composed entirely of it.
 Christopher tells Adam that he is going to build a new world for monsters to be safe.